autoscriptor/brightspace-datahub-api-integration/README.md

 - Downloading and extracting Brightspace datasets
 - Handling API calls efficiently

-Order of business:
+## Steps
 1. Create your own OAuth 2.0 app on Brightspace
 2. You will need a web server to run the callback.php file.
-The webserver shoudl have access to the internet
+The webserver should have access to the internet
 3. Review all the Python scripts in this github and replace placeholders with your own values
 4. Run the script (1) -Runs one time only or whenever you need a new authorization code
 5. Run script (2) to create the file api_data.csv which is a list of all Brightsapce Datasets, their Schema IDs, and their difinitions downloadn location. -Runs once time only